 The property is mostly former agricultural land that surrounds a parcel known as Camp Moween (a former summer camp for boys).
 The park’s name was changed to Moween State Park when the now-grown campers lobbied successfully to change the name in honor of their “summer paradise”.

-Kayaking with Lou – Red Cedar Lake State Park (2014)
+- Kayaking with Lou – Red Cedar Lake State Park (archive link 2014)

 - Peter Marteka – A Trail of Memories in Lebanon (2008)

 - Peter Marteka – Old Camp Stirs Thoughts Of Summer (2004)